genomic-medicine-sweden/meta-val/docs/usage.md

 #### Blastn and/or Blastn database

 Use a custom database or download available [NCBI databases](https://ftp.ncbi.nlm.nih.gov/blast/db/).
 See the [documentation](https://ftp.ncbi.nlm.nih.gov/blast/documents/blastdb.html).
-To speed up the BLAST process, it is recommended to use the appropriate database.
+To speed up the BLAST process, be cautious with which the choice of database.
 For example, for viruses, one could use `ref_viruses_rep_genomes` or `refseq_protein` instead of the `nt` or `nr` database.

 ## Running the pipeline